6 Key Software Development Trends (2022-2024)

 In the business world, AI software is making an impact through Robotic Process Automation (RPA).

-Search growth for "robotic process automation" over 5-year span.
+Search growth for "robotic process automation" has increased by 46% over 5-year span.

 This type of technology automates mundane tasks so that skilled workers can focus on projects with higher potential value.